C.C. Curtis: Kaweah Colony

 In 1886, Curtis joined the Kaweah Colony, a group of socialists led by Burnette Haskell in San Francisco.
 The colony acquired land in the Giant Forest under the Timber and Stone Act, and Curtis and his wife Maria worked on the road crew building the first road from the San Joaquin Valley to the colony.
-However, the camp was dissolved by the end of 1887 due to challenges to their land claims by the General Land Office, and Curtis became disillusioned.
+However, the camp was dissolved by the end of 1887 due to challenges to their land claims by the United States General Land Office, and Curtis became disillusioned.
 He destroyed most of the glass plate photographs he had taken of the Kaweah Colony.

 Comstock Mill

 After a brief visit to Big Stump Grove in 1887, the Curtis family returned to Traver for the winter.
 In 1888, Charles sold his photography studio and returned to Hanford with his family.
 That summer, they packed up their photography equipment and headed back to Big Stump.

 Upon arriving at the Comstock Mill, located near today's Lake Sequoia and not far from the General Grant Tree in Kings Canyon National Park, the Curtis family set about building their own shelter.
 Charles built their home atop a giant sequoia stump that measured nearly 20 feet in diameter and was about ten feet off the ground, requiring a staircase to access it.
 This unique one-room cabin served as both a home and a photography studio for the family, and they lived there for the summer of 1888.
 The studio was located about 250 yards from the Mark Twain Tree.

 During this time, Curtis photographed hundreds of people gathered around the General Grant Tree and other trees in the Grant Grove area, as visitors were interested in having their own photographs taken amongst the giant sequoias.
 These images were used to prove to the public the size of these trees, as some people were skeptical of their existence.
 This was the first time that Curtis was able to earn a living as a photographer and stay in one place.
 The Comstock Mill was abandoned in 1888.